invictus-integration/testing-framework/docs/logic-apps/authentication.md

 {
 }
 ```
-## Using a AccessToken
+## Using a Access Token

-The service principal used to request a token will need to have at least [`Logic App Contributor`](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#logic-app-contributor) permissions on all your Azure Logic App instances that you want to test.

 The main purpose of authenticating using a token is to avoid distributing sensitive service principle details.
-More details on requesting a token can be found [here](https://docs.microsoft.com/en-us/rest/api/azure/#acquire-an-access-token).
-As the testing framework leverages the Azure Management API the `resource` should be set to `https://management.azure.com/`.
+As the testing framework uses the Azure Management API, the `resource` scope when requesting a access token should be set to `https://management.azure.com/`.

+*More details on requesting a token can be found [here](https://docs.microsoft.com/en-us/rest/api/azure/#acquire-an-access-token).*

 When using a service principal, you need to provide the following information:
 - **Tenant Id** - Identifier of the Azure AD directory